James Associate, Campus Recruiting Human Capital Management division, Hong Kong

 Having studied Politics and German, working for an investment bank was not an obvious choice.
 The internship experience, however, was a valuable opportunity to learn more about the industry and Human Capital Management as a profession.
 It cemented my desire to make this a long-term career choice.

 The strongest impression I received in my first few days here was a sense of strong communication and team spirit.
 From the very beginning you are included in meetings, copied on emails and your opinion is genuinely valued.
 It is a very inclusive environment.
 This can initially seem daunting, but it is an ideal environment for those who seek early responsibility.

 Working in Human Capital Management

-I work in the Investment Banking Division graduate recruiting team in London.
+I work in the Investment Banking Division graduate recruiting team in Hong Kong.
 Our role is varied due to its cyclical nature.
 Amongst other things, we visit universities and hold informational presentations about Goldman Sachs and manage relationships with university career centers and student societies.
 We run the application and selection process for all graduate and intern vacancies and organize all interviews.
 We are also responsible for the content and logistics of our spring and summer internship programs.